 In the USA alone, 30% of all the beer sold is now in cans.

 "Here’s the top line: cans are the best way to protect beer against the inevitable decrease of flavour over time."

 Canned beer in Europe

 Skepticism is now slowly being replaced by admiration in Europe, too.
 Small, independent breweries in particular are opting for cans instead of bottles.
-Certainly, when it comes to beer with a strong aroma, such as lager, IPA or Hefeweizen, cans are emerging as a better option.
+Certainly, when it comes to beer with a strong aroma, such as lager, IPA or White beer, cans are emerging as a better option.

 Legend has it that Greg Koch, co-founder of Stone Brewing called Oscar Blues crazy for using cans.
 Years later he admitted that he was wrong for not knowing better at that time.
 The brewery he opened a few years ago in Berlin does not use bottles at all.